Steve Goodman: Personal life

-Born on Chicago's North Side to a middle-class Jewish family, Goodman began writing and performing songs as a teenager, after his family had moved to the near north suburbs.
+Goodman was born on Chicago's North Side to a middle-class Jewish family.
+He began writing and performing songs as a teenager.
 He graduated from Maine East High School in Park Ridge, Illinois, in 1965, where he was a classmate of Hillary Clinton.
-Before that, however, he began his public singing career by leading the junior choir at Temple Beth Israel in Albany Park.
-In the fall of 1965, he entered the University of Illinois and pledged the Sigma Alpha Mu fraternity, where he on lead guitar, Ron Banyon on rhythm guitar, Steve Hartmann on bass, and Elliot Englehardt on drums formed a popular rock cover band, "The Juicy Fruits".
+During high school he began his public singing career by leading the junior choir at Temple Beth Israel in Albany Park.
+In the fall of 1965, he entered the University of Illinois and pledged the Sigma Alpha Mu fraternity.
+In college he formed a cover band called The Juicy Fruits, with Goodman on lead guitar, Ron Banyon on rhythm guitar, Steve Hartmann on bass, and Elliot Englehardt on drums.
 He left college after one year to pursue his musical career.
-In the early spring of 1967, Goodman went to New York, staying for a month in a Greenwich Village brownstone across the street from the Cafe Wha?, where Goodman performed regularly during his brief stay there.
+In the early spring of 1967, Goodman went to New York, staying for a month in a Greenwich Village brownstone across the street from the Cafe Wha?, where he performed regularly.

 Returning to Chicago, he intended to restart his education.
-In 1968 Goodman began performing at the Earl of Old Town and The Dangling Conversation coffeehouse in Chicago and attracted a following.
+In 1968 Goodman began performing at the Earl of Old Town and The Dangling Conversation coffeehouse and attracted a following.
 By 1969, Goodman was a regular performer in Chicago, while attending Lake Forest College.
 During this time Goodman supported himself by singing advertising jingles.
-He dropped out of school again to pursue his musical dream full-time after discovering, in 1969, the cause of his continuous fatigue was actually leukemia, the disease that was present during the entirety of his recording career, until his death in 1984.
+It was during this time he discovered the cause of his continuous fatigue was actually leukemia.
+This led him to drop out of school again to pursue his music full time.

-In September 1969 he met Nancy Pruter (sister of R&B writer Robert Pruter), who was attending college while supporting herself as a waitress.
+In September 1969 he met Nancy Pruter (sister of R&B writer Robert Pruter), who was attending college and working as a waitress.
 They were married in February 1970.
 Though he experienced periods of remission, Goodman never felt that he was living on anything other than borrowed time, and some critics, listeners and friends have said that his music reflects this sentiment.
-His wife Nancy, writing in the liner notes to the posthumous collection No Big Surprise, characterized him this way:
+His wife, writing in the liner notes to the posthumous collection No Big Surprise, characterized him this way: